 PARTICIPATION - We achieve our strongest impact when we work together to determine best practices surrounding governance and oversight.
 We are building an organizational model that leverages new ways to collaborate and enhance our collective ability to do good in the world.

-Endaoment does not fund organizations that through their mission, activities or partnerships endorse or promote any form of bigotry, violence, or extremist views like racism, sexism, anti-Semitism, ethno-supremacy, etc. Endaoment’s CEO and board members will make the final determination over any organization’s compliance with these policies.
+Endaoment does not fund organizations that through their mission, activities or partnerships endorse or promote any form of bigotry, violence, or extremist views like racism, sexism, anti-Semitism, and ethno-supremacy to name a few.
+Endaoment’s Board of Directors retains the right to make the final determination over any organization’s compliance with this policy.

-These principles apply to all grants made from any and all DAFs at Endaoment.
-In order to be eligible for funding, organizations must abide by this policy and must also initiate a process to develop organizational guidelines, policies and procedures consistent with it.
+In order to be eligible for funding, organizations must abide by this policy and must also initiate a process to develop organizational guidelines, policies, and procedures consistent with it if they otherwise would be ineligible.
 There can be no uniform set of policies or procedures that is applicable to every organization.
 Organizations are expected to adapt this policy to their unique circumstances.

 This policy is not intended to discourage the presentation of a wide range of perspectives aimed at appealing to a broad cross-section of the community.
 Endaoment will review its policy and supporting guidelines with each grantee, address questions unique to that grantee, and explain how implementation of the policy and guidelines can be a benefit to the grantee and the community.
 Endaoment will also be bound by this policy in its own partnerships and co-sponsorships.

-At every opportunity, the decisions surrounding these policies will be made in public forums and using our community driven communication channels (Discord, Twitter and others).
+At every opportunity, decisions surrounding these policies will be communicated via public forums and using our community-driven communication channels (Discord, Twitter, and others).